frantaing/schrecknet-lite/README.md

 Fan-made project built with **Vite**, **Tailwind CSS**, and **vanilla JavaScript**.

 > [!NOTE]
 > V20 Sheet is...fully complete!
 Fully functional sheet, complete with the freebie mode!
-I do plan on expanding the Nature/Demeanor list, since I was trawling through the wiki, and adding tooltips.
+I do plan on adding tooltips and replacing the generic dropdowns with custom ones.
 I am currently working on styling the V5 sheet, though I don't know when I'll finish it.
 > Have a pancake! 🥞

 👉 [**Try it here!**](https://overuseofrem.github.io/schrecknet-lite/)